graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 - Production debugging without downtime

 <!--
-- Now let's see Hive Logger in action with its most impressive feature
+- Now let's see Hive Logger in action with its most interesting feature for Hive Gateway
 - You can switch to debug mode without restarting your production gateway!
 - This is absolutely essential for troubleshooting production issues
 - Imagine it's 3am, something's wrong in production, and you need more verbose logging